Angular Chat Data Binding

 Each Message object contains properties such as id, text, author, timestamp, attachments, and other metadata that control how the message appears and behaves in the Chat interface.

-Chat conversations involve multiple participants, so messages must be visually distinguished by their author.
+Chat conversations involve multiple participants, so end users need to visually distinguish which messages belong to which author.
 To differentiate between messages sent by the current user and those received from other participants (such as AI services, support agents, or other users), set the authorId property.

-Messages from this user will appear aligned to the right side of the chat, while messages from other senders appear on the left.
+Messages from the local user appear aligned to the right side of the chat, while messages from other senders appear on the left.

-To use different data models, the Chat component allows you to map your custom objects to the expected Message format using the modelFields property.
-All properties of the Message object can be mapped to custom fields.
+To use different data models, the Chat component lets you map your custom objects to the expected Message format using the modelFields property.
+You can map all properties of the Message object to custom fields.

-The following example demonstrates how to map custom message fields to the Chat component.
+The following example demonstrates how to map custom message fields so that the Chat component displays them properly.

 Binding to Streaming Messages